 Kate Hordern worked for the then independent general trade publisher Victor Gollancz in London for fourteen years, selling foreign rights.
 After relocating to Bristol, she founded KHLA in 1999.

-What Kate is looking for: I’m looking for fiction across the range, from literary through to psychological suspense, crime, speculative, historical, commercial and upmarket women’s fiction, with a unique hook, whether that is a very special voice or a high-concept plot or compelling characters or a combination of these.
+What Kate is looking for: I’m looking for fiction across the range, from bookclub through to psychological suspense, crime, speculative, historical, commercial and upmarket women’s fiction, with a unique hook, whether that is a very special voice or a high-concept plot or compelling characters or a combination of these.
 In non-fiction I’m looking for history, where the author has the appropriate platform, and memoir.
-I’m looking for middle-grade kids fiction with a strong hook or voice, but no YA. more
+My middle-grade kids fiction list is currently closed to new submissions. more

 Anne Williams worked for over fifteen years as a commissioning editor, first at Michael Joseph, then for thirteen years at Headline during which time she was Co-Publisher of the Review imprint and Publisher of the main Headline imprint.
 Anne commissioned and edited a number of Headline’s major commercial fiction authors, including the Sunday Times #1 bestsellers Sheila O’Flanagan and Lyn Andrews, and prize-winning crime writers Barbara Nadel, Manda Scott and Caroline Graham (on whose books the tv series Midsomer Murders was based).
 She joined the Kate Hordern Literary Agency in 2009 and is based in Central London. more